peterlidee/dive-in-next-13-tests/blog/3.next12/next12.md

 But what does this mean?
 Firstly, there is no prerendered html. `.next/server/pages/test1/ssr.html` does NOT exist. `Next` runs `getServerSideProps` on the server at request time, not at build time.
 `Next` also prerenders the HTML server-side at request time but this HTML is not cached.

-So what we are seeing here is that a client-side component (all components are client-side prior to `Next 13`) is prerendered server-side.
+So what we are seeing here is that a client-side component is prerendered server-side.
 Not at build time this time but at request time.

 Are these server components then like we know them from `Next 13`?
 NO. Server components do not exist in `pages router`.
-But, more importantly, all of the above component test will still run partly on the client.
+But, more importantly, all of the above component test will still render partly on the client.

 Again, I'm not sure exactly how the process works but we can verify this by adding a simple log statement to the above SSR example.